kmurph73/character_data/README.md

-A gem for generating dummy "people" data (including avatars/images) ... so sorta like a more powerful [Faker](https://github.com/stympy/faker), but just for movie / TV characters.
+Dummy TV show / movie character data for seeding "people" in your app - eg for a social networking site.

-Use if you need to seed some placeholder people in your app, eg for a social networking site.
+Install via `gem 'character_data', github: 'kmurph73/character_data'` in your Gemfile.

 ``` ruby
 => bojack = CharacterData::Person.all[0]